rstacruz/ion/README.md

 ### Ranges

-Limit your searches like so.
+Limit your searches like so:

     results = Book.ion.search {
       text :author, "Anne Rice"